Brauer groups of 1-motives: Introduction

 The following well-known results are related to this question: If $X$ has dimension $\leq 1$ or if $X$ is regular and of dimension $\leq 2,$ then the Brauer group of $X$ is all of $\HH^2_{\acute {e}t}(X, \GG_{m,X})$ (\cite[II, Cor 2.2]{Grothendieck68}).
 Gabber (unpublished theorem) showed that the Brauer group of a quasi-compact and separated scheme $X$ endowed with an ample invertible sheaf is isomorphic to $ \HH^2_{\acute {e}t}(X, \GG_m)_{\tors}$.
 A different proof of this result was found by de Jong (see \cite{deJong}).

+In \cite{Giraud} Giraud introduced gerbes in the general setting of non abelian cohomology following Grothendieck's ideas: in particular he proved that gerbes give a geometrical description of classes of the group $ \HH^2(X, \GG_m)$.

-The aim of this paper is to extend Grothendieck's theory of Brauer groups to stacks, which are not necessarily algebraic, using gerbes as foundamental tools.
-In particular, \begin{itemize} \item we study gerbes on stacks which are not algebraic; \item we define Azumaya algebras and Brauer groups for stacks which are not algebraic; \item we apply the above results to 1-motives using the dictionary between length two complexes of abelian sheaves and Picard stacks developed by Deligne in \cite[Expos\'e XVIII, \S 1.4]{SGA4}.
-Remark that the Picard stacks associated to 1-motives are not algebraic in the sense of \cite{LaumonMoretB}. \end{itemize}
+The aim of this paper is to extend Grothendieck's theory of Brauer groups to 1-motives, using gerbes as fundamental tools.

+In particular, \begin{itemize} \item we study gerbes on stacks which are not separated; \item we study Azumaya algebras and Brauer groups for stacks which are not separated; \item we apply the above results to 1-motives using the dictionary between length two complexes of abelian sheaves and Picard stacks developed by Deligne in \cite[Expos\'e XVIII, \S 1.4]{SGA4D}.
+Remark that the Picard stacks associated to 1-motives are not algebraic in the sense of \cite{LaumonMoretB} since they are not quasi-separated. \end{itemize}

 We proceed in the following way: